395t/coding-assignment-week-11-3dr-2/README.md

 ### Results

 I measure the average precision of object detection on the car category of the KITTI dataset.
 I measure the avverage precision of achieving a minimum IOU of 0.7 on easy, medium, and hard difficulty samples.
+Precision is the number of true positives divided by the sum of true positives and false positives.
 I measure bbox (the 2D accuracy of the detection frame), bev (the accuracy of the detection box in view), 3d (the accuracy of the detection frame), and aos (the accuracy of the detection target rotation angle).

 |      | Easy | Medium | Hard  |